 Reduce the number of third-party scripts and tracking on my site

-Over the last few months, I’ve removed all the web fonts, analytics tracking and other third-party calls from my site.
+Over the last few months, I’ve removed all the web fonts and majority of the other third-party calls from my site (only one tiny web stats script of less than 1 KB is left).
 It was surprisingly easy to let go of things I thought of as must-haves.

 Not only does my site now load faster, but it is also more human-friendly due to the lack of tracking and profiling and it uses less electricity for each visitor as it loads pure content only.